yizhanyun/yx/README.md

 - settings.development.js: settings for development only
 - settings.production.js : settings for production
 ```

+Eventual setting will be a deep merge of `settings.js` and`settings.[development|production].js`, the latter has higher priority.

 ### Request decoration to add  `_duosite` to `request`